HumanSignal/label-studio/docs/source/guide/stats.md

 - If `x` and `y` are the same choice, the agreement score is `1`.
 - If `x` and `y` are different choices, the agreement score is `0`.

+When calculating agreement between choices selection conditioned on region selection (i.e. when `perRegion="true"` attribute is specified for `<Choices>` tag), corresponding choice agreement is multiplied with region agreements.
+For example, [calculating intersection over union](#Intersection-over-Union-example) with two bounding boxes results to 0.9, and they have mismatched conditional choices annotations (i.e agreement score is 0), the resulted score is 0.

 ### Edit distance algorithm example

 For data labeling tasks where annotators transcribe text in a text area, the resulting annotations contain a list of text.